radekstepan/bank-to-ynab4/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgements